MathineLearning/DaytonaBeach_RealEstate_Appraisal/README.md

 1. View of house

 # Output
 My outputs are as followed.
 Results may differ slightly.
+You can change the depth of the tree and number of sample leaves.

 Statistics Report Output